WWE News: A Big-Time Return Reunites The Wyatt Family And Two Huge NXT Debuts Take Place On ‘SmackDown Live’

 The crowd absolutely lost their mind for Dillinger and he made short work of Curt Hawkins in his first singles match on WWE”s main roster.
 After a few back-and-forth minutes, Dillinger hit the Tye Breaker for the clean and a huge ovation from the Orlando fans.

-Later in the evening on SmackDown Live, The Miz, and Maryse headed out to the ring to talk about their loss to the newly engaged John Cena and Nikki Bella.
+Later in the evening on SmackDown Live, The Miz and Maryse headed out to the ring to talk about their loss to the newly engaged John Cena and Nikki Bella.
 Maryse is wearing a Ring Pop and The Miz begins going on and on about how Cena and Bella are now planning on leaving WWE, but then, it gets interesting.

 A violinist came out onto the stage and began playing for the live audience who started to get really excited and really loud.
 That was when former NXT Champion Shinsuke Nakamura made his WWE main roster debut to interrupt The Miz, but there was no interaction between the two superstars.